 Being a pro does not mean anything if it is not accompanied, supported and amplified by your personal traits.
 Character, personality, core values, personal strategies, life direction, etc. would further your business goals or would derail you from your life scope and mission.

 The personal features are as important as the professional ones because the imbalance between the personal and professional elements and features would create with any mathematical certainty “problematic” business and personal situations and relationships.

 The name of the game is trust, both in business as in personal level.
-The people would “invest” in you and at your ideas, approaches, products, solutions and services if they know they can trust you!
-In a high complex and digital social and business ecosystem, trust is the only currency, can make you go a far distance!
+The people would “invest” in you and at your ideas, approaches, products, solutions, and services if they know they can trust you!
+In a highly complex and digital social and business ecosystem, trust is the only currency, can make you go a far distance!

 Trust is a difficult gained commodity and easily lost resources if you are not investing in keeping your edge and cultivating yourself and your relationships!

 To do this, you should: be the person that makes a

 - be the person that makes a difference